getstation/electron-better-web-request/readme.md

 # API

 This module is built on a set of [new methods](https://github.com/getstation/electron-better-web-request#new-methods) that offer more capabilities with `webRequest`.
-Is also exposes [alias methods](https://github.com/getstation/electron-better-web-request#alias-methods) that comply with the original `webRequest` API (to be retro-compatible).
+It also exposes [alias methods](https://github.com/getstation/electron-better-web-request#alias-methods) that comply with the original `webRequest` API (to be retro-compatible).
 All those aliases are using the new methods under the hood so that you can use either of them indistinctly.
 Besides, you can find [helper methods](https://github.com/getstation/electron-better-web-request#helper-methods) to help manage the multiple listeners.

 ## New methods